THENooBlet/TCFInventoryBoss/README.md

 > 🧩 **TCF Inventory Boss does not contain any malicious code.**
 > The full source code for the built-in updater is included in the project as:
-> `Updater.cs` and the method that calls it in your main form.
+> `Updater.cs` and the method that calls it from your main form.
 > Feel free to inspect .

 ---